Fordingbridge: The Great Bridge

 The first bridge at Fordingbridge was built before 1252, when the bailiff and men of the town received a grant of pontage for one year towards its repairs.
 Several similar grants followed, the last being dated in 1452.
-The bridge is 40 metres long and consists of seven stone arches, and it is the one of the two bridges with seven arches in the UK.
+The bridge is 40 metres long and consists of seven stone arches, and it is one of the two bridges with seven arches in the UK.
 The bridge brought much traffic through the town.
 At the east end of the bridge was a Saint John the Baptist Hospital (hospitalry) for poor travellers.
 It was founded 1272, and dissolved 1546; some foundation walls remain, but no other remains.

 A custom which survived until 1840 obliged the lord of Fordingbridge during one summer month known as "fence month" to keep the bridge guarded and arrest anyone found taking venison from the New Forest.
 Significant alterations were made in 1841 when both sides were widened, adding 45 cm to the width of the bridge.
 The original arches are still visible, being smaller in span than the 19th-century additions.
 A reinforced concrete footpath on one side was added in 1901 to widen the bridge.